Meet The Team

 GWO and IRATA Instructor 3/3850/i

 I have worked non-stop since gaining my IRATA level 1 in 1998.
-I have over 10 years of experience as a rope team leader and multi-team supervisor on some of the tallest buildings in London with over 17,000 logged hours on the ropes.
+I have over 10 years of experience as a rope team leader and multi-team supervisor on some of the tallest buildings in London with over 20,000 logged hours on the ropes.
 I’m able to give trainees a valuable insight into the real world of urban rope access today.
-When I’m not training at Belay, I earn a crust in the offshore oil and wind energy sectors and volunteer with the Red Cross as a first aider.
+When I’m not training at Belay, I work on Rampion Offshore Wind Farm and love spending time with my kids.

 After serving as a Sergeant in the Hungarian Parachute Regiment, I came to the UK and achieved my Level 3 in 2005.
 I started working on the ropes in Brighton and London before making the leap to offshore wind energy in 2011.
 I’ve gained a reputation as a top quality blade repair tech as well as an experienced IRATA Level 3 and I bring up to the minute industry knowledge into all of my training.
 I live in Hove with my partner and young son.